 Winter Roof Threats

 Ice dams, water, and poor insulation can increase the risk of significant damage to your home’s roof during the winter.
-When severe weather events like the winter storms of 2014 roll through the Northeast, make sure your home is protected.
+When severe weather events roll through, make sure your home is protected.
 Here are some of the top threats to your roof this winter.

 Ice dams that sit on the edge of roofs can make any roof susceptible to damage.
 The buildup worsens in conditions of melting and refreezing.
 When the amount of snow and ice builds to a certain point, the roof can collapse.
 Cleaning your gutters and using a roof rake during heavy snowfalls can reduce the risk of an ice dam damaging your home.
 Consider installing heated gutter strips to keep the snow in your gutters melted.
 Let the professionals at Top Quality Contractors perform a 17-point roof inspection to prepare your roof, attic, and gutters for snowfall.